Resource management schemes for multiprocessors based on multistage interconnection networks

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Ayyaz, Muhammad Naeem, "Resource management schemes for multiprocessors based on multistage interconnection networks" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 278.
+278.